adityagupta02/2020CSB1065_2020CSB1067_2020CSB1215_Analysis_and_Implementation_of_Skip_List/README.md

 5.Exit

-User can enter the choice according to their choice.
+User can enter the choice according to their need.
 When done user can enter 5 to exit.